taka-robo/usb_can_dji/readme.md

  - Ubuntu(20.04 LTS tested)

 ## Check the device
-Type command below to check 'can0' device is available in system.
+Type command below to check 'can0' device is available in system after connected device to the pc.

 ```bash
 ifconfig -a